UID2 Token Validator

 Validate Multiple Tokens (CSV)

-To validate a batch of token-identifier pairs:
+To validate a batch of token-identifier pairs, follow these steps:

 - Under Input Mode, select CSV.